isblab/IMP_Toolbox/af_pipeline/README.md

   1. if `isinstance(modelSeeds, int)` -> `modelSeeds = random.sample(range(1, 10 * num_seeds), num_seeds)`
   2. if `isinstance(modelSeeds, list)` -> list taken as is

-  Each seed in the list will considered as a new job.
+  Each seed in the list will be considered as a new job.
 - Input `yaml` file can contain multiple cycles, each with multiple jobs

 ```python